-Slide with image and attribution statement as caption.

-Slide with bullet-point summary from attributed source.
+Figure 5: Slide with bullet-point summary from attributed source.

 Online Videos

-Videos are a great way to provide lectures to students, and with the ability to directly export a PowerPoint Presentation to YouTube, a very easy way, too.
-Indeed, the slide presentation example above demonstrates a simple method of putting attribution statements into videos using remixed OER.
-If I were to turn my Socrates slide presentation into a video, the attribution statements are already included.
+Videos are a great way to share content with students.
+If your video content features remixed OER, the attributions may already be provided in that source content.
+For example, if the Socrates slide presentation above were to be turned into a video, the attribution statements are already included.

 Another method is to put the attribution statement at the end of the video.
-In the video Science Commons by Creative Commons, at the 1:52 mark a slide states that “All images and music used to create this work were licensed under Creative Common licenses.”
+In the video Science Commons by Creative Commons, at the 1:52 mark a slide states that “All images and music used to create this work were licensed under Creative Commons licenses.”
 Credit slides then list the originators alphabetically.

 When you upload a video to YouTube, you have the option of selecting the license type, one of which is a Creative Commons license.
 For good examples of this practice, take a look at the videos on the Open Oregon channel on YouTube.
 You can find the license statement in the “about” box under the video.